 When you’re pressed for time to devote to OmniFocus on your iPhone, flagging important actions on your Apple Watch is a good way to remember that they’ll need some attention soon.

-To flag an item, view its details, long press to show the menu, and tap Flag Item.
+To flag an item, view its details, Force Touch to show the menu, and tap Flag Item.

 OmniFocus on your Watch Face